-The twisted minds behind the darkest of dark comedies took The League of Gentlemen on a much-anticipated UK tour last year.
-Tubbs, Edward, Papa Lazarou, and the rest of the sinister residents of Royston Vasey made pit stops at stages around the country in August and September, but not before mastermind and visionary Reece Shearsmith disturbed audiences with a screening of his fave silent film: a Swedish chiller from the 20s titled Häxan, or The Witch.
+The twisted minds behind the darkest of dark comedies took The League of Gentlemen on a much-anticipated UK tour.
+Tubbs, Edward, Papa Lazarou, and the rest of the sinister residents of Royston Vasey made pit stops at stages around the UK, but not before mastermind and visionary Reece Shearsmith disturbed audiences with a screening of his fave silent film: a Swedish chiller from the 20s titled Häxan, or The Witch.

 The classic film was screened as part of Birmingham’s Flatpack Festival of Film before Shearsmith (High-Rise) joined Mark Gatiss (Sherlock), Steve Pemberton (Benidorm), and Jeremy Dyson (Funland) to resurrect their twisted characters in the first LoG tour for 12 years.

 If you missed it, don’t fret; we’re here to look at the best shows the Gentlemen have ever created.
 Horror lovers and fans of the darker side of comedy, get ready for some seriously bingeworthy material.

 When it came to the release of Psychoville back in 2009, we were delighted to see it was business as usual.
 While we had all grown up with the twisted townspeople of The League of Gentlemen, Shearsmith and Pemberton’s new fucked up brainchild had a more purposeful storyline, following various groups of highly-dysfunctional characters whose lives are sent into a downward spiral by an ominous secret.